When's The Best Time to Open Your Pool?

 You should consider opening your pool on or after the first very warm day of the year, with a good rule of thumb being that your pool should be open on or just after Memorial Day.

-Temperature-wise, if the weather is consistently around 70 degrees during the day, it’s time to open your pool.
-The evening temperatures should be temperate as well, because if your nights are dipping below freezing, it may take several weeks for your pool water to warm up without a pool heater or a solar cover.
+Temperature-wise, it's time to open your pool if the weather is consistently around 70 degrees during the day.
+The evening temperatures should also be temperate because if your nights are dipping below freezing, it may take several weeks for your pool water to warm up without a pool heater or a solar cover.

 Grab Your Tool Kit!